adonisjs/v5-docs/content/guides/database/introduction.md

 <td><strong>paths</strong></td>
 <td>
   <p>
-    An array of paths to lookup for migrations.
-You can also define path to an installed package.
+    An array of paths to look up for migrations.
+You can also define a path to an installed package.
 For example:
   </p>

 ```ts